hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 DFH does not tell machines what is true.
 It tells machines where meaning officially begins.

+This protocol represents a significant structural evolution for the web, moving from unstructured content that machines must guess at, to a deterministic semantic layer that domain owners control.

+By placing the "source of truth" for meaning at the /.well-known/stack endpoint, HESS effectively creates a pre-flight check for AI agents.

 With HESS: The AI immediately checks /.well-known/stack.
 It is told exactly what the entity is before it reads a single word of content.

 HESS / DFH has one job: